Westminster Legal Policy Forum

 Further sessions will consider the balance between judicial discretion and achieving consistent outcomes, in response to concerns regarding variability in decision-making.

-We are pleased to be able to include a further keynote session with James Pirrie, Director, Family Law in Partnership.
+We are pleased to be able to include further keynote sessions with: His Honour Judge Edward Hess, Lead Judge, London Financial Remedies Court; and James Pirrie, Director, Family Law in Partnership.

 Keynote Speakers